tobymarsden/adafruit-i2c-pwm-driver/README.md

 ## Installation

-Before installing the driver you need to enable i2c on the Raspberry Pi.<br/>
+Before installing the driver you need to **enable i2c on the Raspberry Pi**.<br/>
 Follow [these steps](http://ozzmaker.com/i2c/) to enable it while ignoring the Python related instructions: you do not need to install `libi2c-dev` and `python-smbus` (first and last set of instructions).

+The driver can **only be installed or built on a Raspberry Pi**.
+Installing it or building it in any other environement will fail due to the lack of i2c support.

 Install the driver with this command:
 ```